StarRocks/starrocks/docs/reference/System_variable.md

 ## Descriptions of variables

-The variables are described in alphabetical order.
+The variables are described **in alphabetical order**.
 Variables with the `global` label can only take effect globally.
 Other variables can take effect either globally or for a single session.

 * auto_increment_increment